brandonfoushee/cse251s23/week04/team/teach04.md

 1. Use a semaphore to prevent errors from reading an empty queue (table).
 2. Use a semaphore to prevent too many items being added to the queue (table).
-3. Use a lock to prevent items (food) from being added/removed to/from the queue (table) at the same time by two threads (feeder/eater).
+3. (Optional) Use a lock to prevent items (food) from being added/removed to/from the queue (table) at the same time by two threads (feeder/eater).
 4. The number of food made must equal the number of food eaten.

 ## Sample Solution